jtr13/1201/Syllabus.md

 The following topics will be covered in the order below.

-For more detailed information on material covered within each section, please consult https://jtr13.github.io/1201/
+For more detailed information on material covered within each section, please consult stat.info

 <ol>
 <li>